BC ART OF MENTORING 2018

-The Art of Mentoring is a community-building offering, not a money-making venture.
-We work hard to make the price as low as we can, given the costs of running this big event.
+The Art of Mentoring is a community-building offering and a labour of love, not a money-making venture.
+These prices reflect the very minimum costs for running this big event.
 Hundreds of volunteer hours make this possible.
 Still, there are families who would very much like to attend, who are not able to afford the cost.

 If you are financially able, we invite you to consider paying full cost for each adult (rather than the earlybird or spouse discount), and/or to consider adding one or more $100 Scholarship donations to your registration order.
 100% of these funds will go to supporting lower income families to attend.
 Thanks for considering this!

-Clean, rustic cabins with beds (includes sheet and pillow, bring your own blanket or sleeping bag) are available at additional cost; see below and right.
+Clean, rustic cabins with ONE single bed (includes sheet and pillow, bring your own blanket or sleeping bag) are available at additional cost; see below and right.

 All prices are in Canadian dollars.
 5% GST will be added at check-out.

-Deer and Fawn (Adult and Child Age 0-3 participating in the Deer and Fawn Program) $635 **FULL!
+Deer and Fawn (Adult and Child Age 0-3 participating in the Deer & Fawn program) $645

 Child (Age 4-6) Participant $435

-Cabins are small and simple and include one twin bed with sheet and pillow (bring your own blanket or sleeping bag), with a view window.
-You are welcome to add your own sleeping pad and bedding etc to have more than one person in a cabin.
+Cabins are small and simple and include ONE single bed with sheet and pillow (bring your own blanket or sleeping bag), with a view window.
+You are welcome to add your own sleeping pad and bedding etc if you wish to have more than one person in a cabin.
 Max 2 adults.
 Limited number of cabins available.

-“Duplex” Cabins have one twin bed with mattress, sheet and pillow.
-You may add your own sleeping pad and bedding.
+“Duplex” Cabins have ONE SINGLE BED (only) with mattress, sheet and pillow.
+Bring your own sleeping bag.
+You may add your own additional bedding on the floor.
 Fits 1 or 2 adults plus 1 child (cosy). $190 additional cost.

-Freestanding Cabins have one twin bed with mattress, sheet and pillow.
-You may add your own sleeping pad and bedding.
-Fits 1 or 2 adults plus 1-2 children. $230 additional cost.
+Freestanding Cabins have ONE SINGLE BED (only) with mattress, sheet and pillow.
+Bring your own sleeping bag.
+You may add your own additional bedding on the floor.
+Fits 1 or 2 adults plus 1-2 young children maximum. $230 additional cost.